nicokaegi/aneurysm-doc/_posts/2023-03-31-installing-3Dunet copy.md

     `$ cp -R /home/kaegin63/aneurysm/3dunet-aneurysm .`

     This dir in theory should contain the basic things you need to get 3dunet up and training. as well as prepare data for 3dunet to use.

+    > random tip : Since programers are lazy by nature your standard linux terminal has a number of short cuts for you to use.
+    >  a `.` by its self is bash short hand for this current directory

+    >so `$ cp -R /home/kaegin63/aneurysm/3dunet-aneurysm .` actually means `$ cp -R /home/kaegin63/aneurysm/3dunet-aneurysm <this current dir>`

 2. Activate the virtual environment :